 Regulatory reporting obligations

 As part of their FIC Act obligations, accountable institutions must file regulatory reports that assist in combating money laundering, terrorist financing and proliferation financing.
-The three main regulatory reporting streams for accountable institutions are cash threshold, suspicious and unusual transaction, and
+The three main regulatory reporting streams for accountable institutions are:

+cash threshold;

+suspicious and unusual transaction; and

 terrorist property reports.

-In March 2025, the FIC issued Directive 3A and PCC 50A, which introduce mandatory procedures for accountable institutions that identify reporting failures or defective regulatory reports.
+In March 2025, the FIC issued Directive 3A and PCC 50A, which introduced mandatory procedures for accountable institutions that identify reporting failures or defective regulatory reports.
 Institutions must notify the FIC in writing immediately upon discovering a failure and engage with the FIC regarding remediation steps.

 Cash threshold reports